Alexandru Ioan Cuza: Early life

-Born in Bârlad, Cuza belonged to the traditional boyar class in Moldavia, being the son of Ispravnic Ioan Cuza (who was also a landowner in Fălciu County) and his wife Sultana (or Soltana), a member of the Cozadini family of Greek Phanariote origins.
-Alexander received an urbane European education, being educated at Jassy, Pavia, Bologna and Athens; and, after a brief period of military service, visiting Paris from 1837 to 1840 for a further course of study. becoming an officer in the Moldavian Army and rising to the rank of colonel.
-He married Elena Rosetti in 1844.
+Born in Bârlad, Cuza belonged to the traditional boyar class in Moldavia, the son of Ispravnic Ioan Cuza (who was also a landowner in Fălciu County) and his wife, Sultana (or Soltana), a member of the Cozadini family of Phanariote and Genovese origins.
+Alexander received an urbane European education in Iași, Pavia, Bologna, and Athens; after a brief period of military service, he was also educated in Paris from 1837 to 1840.
+He became an officer in the Moldavian Army and rose to the rank of colonel.
+Alexandru married Princess Elena Rosetti in 1844.

-During the Europe-wide Revolutions of 1848, Moldavia and Wallachia fell into revolt.
+During the Revolutions of 1848, Moldavia and Wallachia fell into revolt.
 The Moldavian unrest was quickly suppressed, but in Wallachia the revolutionaries took power and governed during the summer.
 Young Cuza played a prominent enough part to establish his liberal credentials.
 He was shipped to Vienna as a prisoner, where he made his escape with British support.

 Returning during the reign of Prince Grigore Alexandru Ghica, he became Moldavia's minister of war in 1858; he also represented Galați in the ad hoc Divan at Iași.
 Cuza was acting freely under the guarantees of the European Powers in the eve of the Crimean War for recognition of a Prince of Moldavia.
 Cuza was a prominent speaker in the debates and strongly advocated the union of Moldavia and Wallachia.
 In default of a foreign prince, he was nominated as a candidate in both principalities by the pro-unionist Partida Națională (profiting of an ambiguity in the text of the Treaty of Paris).
 Cuza was finally elected as Prince of Moldavia on 17 January 1859 (5 January Julian) and, after "street pressure" changed the vote in Bucharest, also Prince of Wallachia, on 5 February 1859 (24 January Julian), effectively uniting both principalities.
 He received the firman from the Sultan on 2 December 1861 during a visit to Istanbul.

 He was a recipient of the Order of Medjidie, Order of Osmanieh, Order of Saints Maurice and Lazarus, and Order of the Redeemer.

 Although he and his wife Elena Rosetti had no children, she raised as her own children his two sons by his mistress Elena Maria Catargiu-Obrenović: Alexandru Al. Ioan Cuza (1864–1889), and Dimitrie Cuza (1865–1888 suicide).